 - Train your dog to get out of and into the bed on command through standard positive-reinforcement exercises.

-- Because your dog considers you to be the leader of the pack, he or she will want to sleep close to you.
+- Your dog considers you to be the leader of the pack.
+He or she will want to sleep close to you.
 But it is up to you to give the commands to get out of your bed and into his or her bed.

 - Your dog may obey your commands while you are awake but try to sneak into your bed after you have fallen asleep.
 You will have to be patient and persistent during this time until your dog fully understands the situation.